caxanga334/NavBot/docs/BOT_DIFFICULTY_PROFILES.md

 ## Notes

 Weapon config entries can have a minimum required skill set to be selected.
 See the [Weapon Info Config File] documentation.

+### Physics Simulated Prediction

+NavBot can simulate how Source handles entity physics to predict a target movement.
+This is only used against players and if they're airborne since the simulation is not accurate for player ground movement.

 <!-- Links -->
 [Weapon Info Config File]: WEAPONINFO_CONFIG.md